khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 - Emphasize words or phrases by filling the text with the gradient.
 - The gradient can be used on keywords, whole phrases, and text repetitions.
 - The text masks out the gradient.

 <figure class="figure" role="figure" aria-label="Gradient type example">
   <img class="figure-img gl-p-5" src="/img/brand/gradient-type.png" alt="Gradient type example" role="img" />
   <figcaption class="figure-caption">Gradient type example</figcaption>
 </figure>

-### Incorrect usage
+### Incorrect use of gradients

 - Be careful not to go too heavy with one particular color.
 - Don't overuse motion with gradients; keep movement subtle.